 Coaching for Psychological Flexibility

-REGISTRATION IS NOW OPEN FOR THE MAY 2025 COHORT *Space is limited
+REGISTRATION IS NOW OPEN FOR THE AUGUST 2025 COHORT *Space is limited

 WHY psychological flexibility?

+People with high levels of psychological flexibility can face and embrace difficult emotions and do the hard things that matter most to them.
 Psychological flexibility grounds people in an empowered stance.
 Instead of struggling with difficult emotions, you can learn to "surf" them.
 This shifts the focus from fighting unwanted emotional experiences to learning from them and to show up in ways that help you achieve your goals and live your values.
 Even when they're triggered.
 Even when things change quickly.
 Even in an increasingly volatile, uncertain, complex and ambiguous world.

 AN EVIDENCE-BASED APPROACH